How to sue Equifax in small claims court

 If you go to small claims court and sue Equifax directly, DoNotPay helps you go through the process no matter your state of residence.

 This breach, being one of the largest, has pushed many plaintiffs to sue Equifax with DoNotPay, and it works!

-DoNotPay uses an AI-powered chatbot to assist you in filing a compelling case against Equifax in small claims court.
-This app for the iPhone and your web browser helps you write a demand letter, prepare court forms, and provides you a court script, so you know what to say during your hearing and are able to support your claim.
-All you have to do is let the app know what type of issue you’re filing, who you are suing, and your basic information, and DoNotPay will do the rest.
+So how does it work?
+DoNotPay uses an Artificial Intelligence-powered chatbot to assist you in filing a compelling case against Equifax in small claims court.
+The web browser helps you go through all the steps to file a claim in small claims court, such as writing a demand letter, preparing court forms, or providing a court script, so you know what to say during your hearing and can support your claim.
+All you have to do is let the app know what type of issue you’re filing, who you are suing, and give it the necessary personal information.
+DoNotPay will take care of the rest.

 How suing Equifax in small claims court with DoNotPay works

-To sue Equifax in small claims court using DoNotPay, follow these steps:
+To sue Equifax in small claims court using DoNotPay, follow these few steps: